jessekrubin/geo-ts/packages/geotypes/README.md

 **Features:**

-- GeoJSON types with "stronger" typing than `@types/geojson`
+- GeoJSON types with stricter typing than `@types/geojson` but also fully compatible with `@types/geojson`
-- GeoJSON builders (akin to `@turf/helpers`) w/ better type inference
-- GeoJSON utilities (akin to `@turf/meta`) w/ better type inference via type gymnastics

 ## Install